-When you have uterine fibroids, it’s important to explore all your treatment options.
-Many women with fibroids think they need a hysterectomy (surgical removal of the uterus,) But many could find relief with myomectomy (surgical removal of the tumor) or uterine fibroid embolization (a minimally invasive treatment protocol that blocks blood flow to your fibroids, causing them to shrink.)
+When you have uterine fibroids, it's important to explore all your treatment options, not just fibroid surgery.
+Many women with fibroids think they need a hysterectomy (surgical removal of the uterus.)
+But many could find relief with myomectomy (surgical removal of the tumor) or uterine fibroid embolization (a minimally invasive treatment protocol that blocks blood flow to your fibroids, causing them to shrink.)

 While hysterectomy is a drastic surgery, some women may be confused about which of the two less invasive treatment options would be their best choice.
 Now, new research is giving women two important reasons to choose UFE.